lenincompres/DOM.js/README.md

 </html>
 ```

-##  Basic Usage of DOM.js or the DOM.set Method
+##  Basic Usage

-Use the DOM.set method to create elements:
+Use the DOM.set method to create and append elements:

 ```javascript
 const model = {